unscroller.com/cant-stop-scrolling/

 Where Unscroller fits

-Unscroller is built for people who want social media without the spiral
+Unscroller is built for people who want their time back without deleting every social app

 Unscroller helps you keep useful social actions while reducing the feed surfaces that make you feel stuck.
-It also gives you focus sessions, schedules, planning, habit tracking, journaling, breathing, meditation, affirmations, and other reset tools so stopping has somewhere to land.
+It also gives you focus sessions, schedules, planning, habit tracking, journaling, breathing, meditation, affirmations, and other reset tools so the time you recover can go somewhere better.

 Focused social browsing